 Marlys Woods, AMFT

 Marlys Woods is a Board Certified music therapist who has been working in the field for 3 years.
 She has her degree in music therapy from Chapman University with a minor in psychology.
 Marlys is a Marriage and Family Therapist Intern and recently graduated Vanguard University with a Masters in Clinical Psychology.

-Kellie S. Lockwood-Rios is the Outpatient Program Manager as well as a therapist at New Found Life – she has worked with the organization since 2012.
-Having worked in the field of addictions treatment for more than a decade, Mrs. Lockwood-Rios has dedicated her life to working with others, and aiding them on their path to recovery.
-She is currently in the final stages of completing her masters degree, after which, she will focus on her goal of obtaining her doctorate in psychology.
+Kellie S. Lockwood-Rios is the Outpatient and Extended Care Program Manager as well as a therapist at New Found Life – she has worked with the organization since 2012.
+Having worked in the field of addictions treatment for more than a decade, Mrs. Lockwood-Rios has dedicated her life to working with others and aiding them on their path to recovery.
+Kellie is an Associate Marital and Family Therapist, and recently graduated California State University, Dominguez Hills with a Masters in marital and family therapy.

 Michael is the men’s Program Manager at New Found Life.
 He has been with New Found Life since 2013.
 Before working at New Found Life, Michael was a middle school teacher for emotionally disabled children but his passion for helping alcoholics and addicts are what ultimately compelled him to start working in the recovery field.

 Josh Alexander is a Drug and Counselor in the Men’s Program and also serves as a Case Manager.
 He has been with New Found Life since 2015.
 Before that, Josh was a sober living manager in Long Beach, CA where he managed all day to day tasks.
 He earned his certification as an addiction specialist at Long Beach City College.